syncfusion-content/flutter-docs/Flutter/linear-gauge/interaction.md

 The `onValueChanged` call back is used to change the value of the marker pointer.

-The below code snippet demonstartes updating the marker pointer value based on swipe or drag gesture.
+The below code snippet demonstrates updating the marker pointer value based on swipe or drag gesture.

 {% highlight dart %}